Small scale business ideas for men in Nigeria. Tips on how to start and increase sales.

 There’s a popular saying in Yoruba that also agrees with me on this belief.
 It goes thus – “owo lo fin she oko Iyawo” – meaning “it’s money a Nigerian man uses in being a husband to a woman”.
 It is when you have money to give your wife any time she asks for it that she believes you’re truly a man.

-These small scale business ideas are all for men in Nigeria not only for graduates looking for jobs but also for daddies looking forward to diversifying their income – (create a business on the side that can make more money even while they’re not there).
+These small scale business ideas are all for men in Nigeria not only for graduates looking for jobs but also for fathers who are looking forward to diversifying their income – (create a business on the side that can make more money even while they’re not there).
 What we call a side hustle.